Un1xG0d/StarStream/README.md

 # AutoARISS
 ## Overview
-The idea behind this project is to automate the receiving of communications from the amateur radio repeater on the ISS.
+The idea behind this project is to automate the receiving of communications from the amateur radio repeater on the International Space Station.

 ## Installing dependencies
 Install all required modules with the command: